Tekken: Blood Vengeance: Scenario

 The team worked to provide several elements including action, comedy, drama among others.
 Satō described it as a "female buddy film" as he wanted to have more characters than just the Mishima conflict from the games.
 Additionally, the writer wanted it to be accessible.
 Xiaoyu was written to be relatable to the audience and balance the more supernatural elements in the process.
 Xiaoyu's relationship with Alisa was made so that the latter develops a "soul" as the film progresses.
 This surprised her own voice actress not only due to her design but how much of a bigger role she had.
 In regards to the Mishima feud, Satō describes them as horrible people but wanted to give Jin's characterization a different take from his relatives.
 Meanwhile, according to Satō, Kazuya represents the "core" of the franchise, finding his antagonism and strength as a charm for the plot.
 Kazuya's actor also liked how his character stands up as a villain.
 In contrast to the games, the film uses more facial expressions as it helps them humanize.
-In the final scenes, the sight of Alisa, bruised and wrecked, summoning her final strength was influenced by Terminator 2 and Alien 2.
+In the final scenes, the sight of Alisa, bruised and wrecked, summoning her final strength was influenced by Terminator 2 and Aliens.
 This scene was storyboarded by Shinji Higuchi much to Satō's joy as it was his favorite.

 Music

 The music of the film was composed by Hitoshi Sakimoto alongside fellow composers from Basiscape.
 As the staff felt that Tekken feels more like a live action film rather than an anime, composer Hitoshi Sakimoto was requested to make the music Hollywood-like.
 Orchestral pieces were used for the soundtrack.
 Despite the heavy focus on violence, Sakimoto was asked by the director to make the music more fitting for Xiaoyu and Alisa's friendship which led to a lighter tone.
 Harada was surprised by the final product due to his changed impression of the two heroines as they came across filled with more emotions.
 Basiscape includes other composers such as Yoshimi Kudo, Masaharu Iwata, Kimihiro Abe among others.
-The official soundtrack was released on July 27, 2011 on the Namco Sounds label for the Digital Edition and Basiscape Records for the CD Edition.
+The official soundtrack was released on July 27, 2011, on the Namco Sounds label for the Digital Edition and Basiscape Records for the CD Edition.